LoneWolf93/dotfiles/README.md

 Since these files are all plain text, we can gather them together in a git repository and use that to track the changes you make over time.

 # Required
-Some programs it need to be installed for the correct run of `~/.spectrwm.conf`.
+Some programs needs to be installed for the correct run of `~/.spectrwm.conf`.
 You can comment that lines if you want it.

 ### Example
 ```